davenquinn/xenoliths/paper/text/chapters/02-methods.md

 Electron backscatter intensity
-images of each thin section were collected using a ZEISS 1550 VP field emission SEM <!-- should include these in supplementary material -->.
+images of each thin section were collected using a ZEISS 1550 VP field emission SEM at the California Institute of Technology.
+These were coregistered with optical scans and electron-microprobe analyses <!-- should include these in supplementary material -->.
 For each peridotite sample, modal mineralogy was estimated by classifying mineralogy on a
 \~5000 pixel grid atop coregistered optical scans and electron backscatter mosaics `[Figure textures]`.
 Volumetric modes were converted